geospatialeco/GEARS/Intro_RS_Assignment2.md

 ### Tasks

-1. Explore the area in the April image and take note of the different landcover types and land-uses with the AOI.
+1. Explore the area in the April image and take note of the different landcover types and land-uses within the AOI.
 2. Visually identify the following 7 landcover classes:
     - water
     - savanna woodland